 Chinese takeout is a great, affordable option for a low-key dinner cheat night.
-Unfortunately, you can run into similar issues with Chinese takeout as with pizza from chain companies that we mentioned earlier.
+Unfortunately, you can run into similar issues with Chinese takeout as with pizza from chain companies.
 When you order takeout from "fast-food" restaurants, you are eating food that is made to be quick and cheap, which usually means the meals are packed with calories, sodium, processed sugar, and preservatives.

 Canned French Onion Soups or Bisques